matloff/worthycsds/README.md

 * How does a file system work?

-Most or all of these matters will NOT be covered in typical OS and architecture classes.
+Most or all of these matters will NOT be covered in typical OS and computer architecture classes.
 You should have enough curiosity to think about them and track down the answers if you can't figure them out yourself.

 ## Windows vs. Mac vs. Linux

-Windows is a great OS for non-CS people, but most computer scientists -- and most employers of computer scientists -- use some form of Unix, either a Mac or Linux.
+Windows is a great OS for non-tech people.
+But most CSDSStat people and their employers use some form of Unix, either a Mac or Linux.
 Use your Unix system for *all of your daily computer work* -- not just coding, but also e-mail, essay writing, Website building and so on.